This weekend, guys. This weekend was, without a doubt, one of the best weekends of my life. On Saturday, we celebrated my 32nd birthday.

 For Juniper’s actual cake, I baked her a small three-layer cake, and, of course, covered the whole dang thing in rainbow sprinkles.
 It’s a birthday!
 You have sprinkles at a birthday!

 I’m so glad we decided to wait until the majority of the partygoers left to do her cake.
 I’m sure a lot of kids would be fine in large groups, but I know my kid, and she’d be majorly wigged out by two dozen people staring at her.
 Instead, she smiled while we sang her happy birthday and dug right into her cake!
 If you have a kid with even a little bit of social anxiety, I highly recommend doing the cake smash thing with just a few folks around—it’ll make it more enjoyable for you and your child.

 Juniper is super into feeding people right now, so of course, she had to feed us all some of her cake.
 She’s such a generous little girl.
 And, hey, my cake was pretty delicious!

 She made a pretty good dent, and then she was over it—that was a lot of excitement for a one year old.
 After the cake smash, everyone left, and then the birthday girl was set free to work off her sugar high.
 She was bouncing off the walls!

 I know Juniper won’t remember the party, but I think she had a lot of fun, and I hope she can look back at the photos one day and see lots of love from all of her family and friends!
 We were so busy, we barely even managed to snap a picture of the three of us together—let alone any of the other guests.
-Our family as a whole are really terrible about taking pictures at family events (I blame it on the fact that I take pictures for a living), so we’re lucky we even snapped what we did.
+Our family as a whole is really terrible about taking pictures at family events (I blame it on the fact that I take pictures for a living), so we’re lucky we even snapped what we did.
 Hey, it’s more about experiencing life than documenting it, right?

 I’m so lucky to be this little girl’s Mama.
 I can’t wait to throw many more parties to celebrate her, our family, and everyone who loves us!